 ScriptPubKey or pubkey script, is a script included in outputs which sets the conditions that must be fulfilled for those satoshis to be spent.
 Data for fulfilling the conditions can be provided in a signature script.

 ScriptSig or signature script, is the data generated by a spender which is almost always used as variables to satisfy a pubkey script.

 Segregated Witness is a structure where the witness [signature or redeem script] is stored separately from the transaction Merkle tree.
 This is separated because the witness contains only data concerning transaction validity, but not about transaction effect.
 Read more: Why Wasabi uses only SegWit

 Simplified Payment Verification (SPV)

 In simple terms, a transfer of bitcoin.
-More precisely, a transaction is a signed data structure expressing a transfer of value.
+More precisely, a transaction is a signed data structure expressing a transfer of value and consisting mainly of inputs and outputs.
 Transactions are transmitted over the Bitcoin network, collected by miners, and included into blocks, made permanent on the blockchain.

 Unspent Transaction Output (UTXO)

 UTXO is an unspent transaction output that can be spent as an input in a new transaction.
 Read more: How can I select UTXOs for CoinJoin?